 Richard routinely speaks at industry conferences on a variety of public finance topics.
 In the past, he has addressed members of the public finance community on topics including “Credit Ratings and their Relationship to the Cost of and Access to Capital”, “The Use of Owner Controlled Insurance Programs to Reduce Project Costs,” “Roles and Responsibilities of Players in a Financing,” “Identifying and Executing Refundings,” and “Debt Management.”
 He has taught “Bonds 101” at the State’s Fall Finance School for newly elected government officials and at the Municipal Bond Club of New York for many years.

 Richard holds a law degree from St. John’s University School of Law and a B.A. degree from Fordham University in Political Science/Public Administration.
 He is a former Board member of the New York State Government Finance Association (“GFOA”).
 Richard is a member of the NY Association of School Business Officials (“ASBO”), NY GFOA, and the National Association of Municipal Advisors (“NAMA”).
-He has been licensed by the MSRB and SEC as a Registered Municipal Advisor Representative and Municipal Principal.
+He has been licensed by the MSRB and SEC as a registered Municipal Advisor Representative and Municipal Advisor Principal.

 Executive Vice President and Principal